v74c63t/cs122b-fabflix/README.md

   - Search by Start Character
   - Advanced Search
     - Search by Title, Director, Year, and/or Star
+    - Substring Matching Design
+      - %AB%: For a query 'AB', it will return all strings the contain the pattern 'AB' in the results
+      - LIKE '%AB%'
   - Fulltext Search
   - Search Autocomplete
   - Persisting Search Results Page